liuliu/ccv/doc/dpm.md

 counted as a false positive (false alarm).

-Another implementation is from the DPM inventor, it is a Matlab implementation, and the author has a specially trained detector for INRIA 2008 dataset.
+Another implementation is from the DPM inventor, it is a Matlab implementation, and the author has a specially trained detector for INRIA 2008 dataset (at -0.3 threshold).

-	75.21% (74)
+	75.38% (55)

 The DPM implementation in ccv was trained for three days using the default parameters with INRIA training data.
 Let's see how it performs.